Halifax and Gentleman Jack Country

 (left) Square Chapel, Square Church and Library (right) Cafe in Square Chapel Arts Centre

 Next door to Square Chapel, the imposing Victorian spire of the Square Church (1857-69) has been cleverly incorporated into the design of the new Halifax Central Library and Archive, which also opened in 2017.
 The library houses a Visitor Information Centre and provides direct access to the Piece Hall from Halifax railway station and neighbouring Eureka!
 The National Children’s Museum.
 Also close by is ancient Halifax Minster with its beautiful windows and gargoyles, another hidden gem.

 (left) Halifax Minster with Beacon Hill beyond (right) Halifax Central Library incorporating spire of Square Church

 17th-century Shibden Hall on the outskirts of Halifax was the home of the remarkable 19th-century diarist Anne Lister.
-Her extraordinary life will be featured in a major BBC TV drama in 2019 called Gentleman Jack starring Suranne Jones.
+Her extraordinary life is being featured in a major BBC TV drama in 2019 called Gentleman Jack starring Suranne Jones.
 Written by BAFTA Award-winning Sally Wainwright, the series was filmed on location at Shibden Hall.
 Just nearby is Dove Cottage Nursery with its stunning garden, as featured on Gardeners’ World.

 (left) Shibden Hall (right) Garden at Dove Cottage Nursery